WestGermanGenomeCenter/pacbio_variants/README.md

 # general workflow in short:

-prep the files:
+## prep the files:

-1- move all .bam files into the folder pb_variants. (up to 100 at once makes sense, more overloads the hpc for sure)
+1. - move all .bam files into the folder pb_variants. (up to 100 at once makes sense, more overloads the hpc for sure)
-	-- with methylation, no kinetics needed
+	- with methylation, no kinetics needed

-2- edit the config.yaml according to your needs.
+2. - edit the config.yaml according to your needs.
 Mostly True/False.
-If unsure, keep as is but CHANGE THE OUTPUT DIRECTORY 3- edit the samplesheet.csv: keep the first line and then list all .bam files that you want to analyze in the run. all files listed in that file NEED TO BE IN THE FOLDER
+If unsure, keep as is but CHANGE THE OUTPUT DIRECTORY

+3. - edit the samplesheet.csv: keep the first line and then list all .bam files that you want to analyze in the run. all files listed in that file NEED TO BE IN THE FOLDER

-now the actual pipeline execution:
+## now the actual pipeline execution:

-1- start a screen session on the hpc
+1. - start a screen session on the hpc

-2- start an interactive job inside the screen session with at least 2 days runtime 3- cd into the folder pb_variants
+2. - start an interactive job inside the screen session with at least 2 days runtime

+3. - cd into the folder pb_variants

-4- activate the correct conda env with: "conda activate smk9" 5- run the pipeline with:"bash runPipeline.sh"
+4. - activate the correct conda env with: "conda activate smk9"

+5. - run the pipeline with:"bash runPipeline.sh"

-supervising the run:
+## supervising the run:

 - check the screen regulary if you want -red colour is bad

 - qstat -u your_hpc_username if you want

 - check outputfolder if files are appearing

 - check clusterlogs_your_hpc_username for errors

 - check outputfolder/logs for errors that occured

 - if a multiqc_report.html is in the outputfolder then the pipeline is done

 - if the interactive job is done, but the pipeline is not done yet, notify me

 - if no output files arrive after some time, notify me

 - if results look odd, notify me

 - if you want to understand more, notify me

 - if some (except logfiles) output files are 0 byte, notify me

-transfering results:
+## transfering results:

 - you can transfer the complete outputfolder if you want. all results are stored in subfolders that should explain themselves.

 ## roadmap:
-- trio calling : deeptrio, glnexus
+ ´ trio calling : deeptrio, glnexus´

-## why this work is being done:
+# why this work is being done:
 - nf-core/pacvar: https://nf-co.re/pacvar/1.0.1/
     - does not run without sudo for us
     - seems not mature enough (imho)